exbin/bined-intellij-plugin/README.md

 Java Development Kit (JDK) version 8 or later is required to build this project (also add JDK/lib/tools.jar to SDK classpath for Java 8).

-IntelliJ Idea platform is necessary for build of this plugin.
+IntelliJ Idea platform is necessary to build this plugin.
 See. http://jetbrains.org

-Create / use "Plugin" run configuration to execute.
+Assign SDK using 2019.1 IntelliJ platform / use "Plugin" run configuration to execute.

 License
 -------